 Graduation ceremonies are held once per academic year in May.
 All graduates from that academic year are eligible to participate in the ceremony.
 Invitation letters, which include graduation information go out from the President’s Office in early May.

 Students who have applied for a degree, and are found to be lacking no more than two courses towards completion may still petition to participate in the graduation ceremony.
 These petition forms are available at the Counseling office and on their website.
-However, the student’s name will not appear on the graduation program, and the student must submit another application for a degree the following semester after the missing courses have been registered.
+However, the student’s name will not appear on the graduation program, and the student must submit another petition for a degree the following semester after the missing courses have been registered.

 DVC only issues one diploma per degree.
 We will only replace a diploma that has been lost or destroyed.
 There is a $20 duplicate diploma fee, and a duplicate diploma request form is available in the Admissions and Records Office.